dvernooy/ErgWare/README.md

 - then program the main program program binary (main.ino)

 #### v0.6 - Experimental ####
-- experimental code displaying the "force curve"
+- experimental code displaying the "force curve" at each stroke
-- shows basic idea ... needs to be made a bit more robust
+- built on Arduino-Uno code v0.5 ...
+16MHz crystal
+- eliminated serial logging

 #### TO USE THIS: ####
 1. Build your erg ... openergo.webs.com